 - FAQ

-According to Pub Med, Seafood is packed with essential nutrients and plays a key role in a healthy diet, supporting brain, eye, and heart health.
-It’s rich in protein, healthy fats, and key nutrients like iodine and vitamins D and B12, making it a powerful choice for good health.
+According to Pub Med, seafood is loaded with essential nutrients that support brain, heart, and eye health.
+It’s rich in protein, healthy fats, iodine, and vitamins D and B12—important parts of a balanced diet.

 Pan Seared Mahi Mahi with Basil Butter

-Fresh basil, lemon juice, and unsalted butter will make Mahimahi with Basil Butter your new favorite fish dish.
-The mahi fillets are seared in a hot pan and doused in a lemon basil butter sauce.
-The whole family will love this easy fish recipe with its delicious taste.
+Fresh basil, lemon juice, and butter make this Mahi Mahi with Basil Butter your new go-to fish dish.
+The fish is seared in a hot pan and finished with a bright lemon-basil sauce.
+It’s an easy recipe the whole family will love.

 Blackened Swordfish